 The Alternate Response Unit (ARU) is a unique support unit within the Palm Beach County Sheriff’s Office.
-ARU’s main responsibility is to enhance PBSO’s road patrol and investigative units by being able to take certain police reports over the phone and on-line (Cop-Logic).
+ARU’s main responsibility is to enhance PBSO’s road patrol and investigative units by being able to take certain police reports over the phone and online (Cop-Logic).
 Having this capability increases customer service by responding to needs quicker.
 Also, this assists law enforcement supervisors so they can have deputies concentrate on patrol and crime suppression operations.
 ARU initiates thousands of law enforcement reports per year.
-The following are some examples of the reports taken by ARU:

-ARU is comprised of a staff of seventeen (17) professionals dedicated to assisting the citizens and visitors of Palm Beach County with the highest level of customer service possible.
-In addition, ARU participates in enhancing building security at the Palm Beach County Criminal Justice Complex (PBSO Headquarters) and has two full time deputies assigned to provide other law enforcement services at the Headquarters lobby.
+ARU is comprised of a staff of nineteen (19) professionals dedicated to assisting the citizens and visitors of Palm Beach County with the highest level of customer service possible.
+In addition, ARU participates in enhancing building security at the Palm Beach County Criminal Justice Complex (PBSO Headquarters) and has three full-time deputies assigned to provide other law enforcement services at the Headquarters lobby.

-If you are a citizen of Palm Beach County and/or the crime occurred in Palm Beach County, you can file a report with the Palm Beach County Sheriff’s office or local Police Department if you live in a municipality.
+If you live in Unincorporated Palm Beach County; a contracted Municipality or the crime occurred in unincorporated Palm Beach County you can file a report with the Palm Beach County Sheriff’s Office.
+All other incidents need to be reported to the municipality in which the incident occurred.

 You should also report any Internet Fraud to the Internet Complaint Center, which is a partnership between the Federal Bureau of Investigation (FBI) and the National White Collar Crime Center (NW3C).
 You can call them at (800) 251-3221 or go to www.ic3.gov.

-Generally, a Detective Sergeant will review the report and determine if follow up investigation will result in a successful prosecution.
+Generally, the report will be reviewed a determination will be made if follow up investigation will result in a successful prosecution.
 At that point a Detective will be assigned to the case.

 Tax collectors offices are located at the following addresses: